 Who needs a police certificate?

-If your certificate is in a language other than English or French, send it when you apply, along with the original copy of a translation done by a certified translator.
+If your certificate is in a language other than English or French, send the police certificate along with a translation done by a certified translator.

 How do I get one?